sallyxieyue/Info550Project/README.md

 Rscript -e "rmarkdown::render('Code.Rmd')"
 ```

-This will create a file called `Yoga_and_TNFalpha' containing the results.
+This will create a file in the folder with the code called `Code.html' containing the results.